KSheridan86/project-2-ISS-tracker-quiz/README.md

 - On the top right of the page click on the button marked "fork".
 - The repository has now been cloned and you can find it in your account.

+### Deployment

+This project was deployed using GitHub pages.
+The procedure for doing this is very straight forward.

+- Inside the repository click on the button marked "Settings".
+- In the side bar on the left click on the button marked "Pages".
+- Under the source title you have two drop down menus, make sure the first is set to "Main" and the second to "Root" and click "Save".
+- Within a couple of minutes the site was live and I received a notification indicating the url.

 [Back to the Top](#table-of-contents)